andreitoma8/learn-yul/README.md

 }
 ```

-# Contract fully wirtten in Yul
+# Contract fully written in Yul

 ## The following contract is fully written in Yul: